 Join us on Wednesday for Mid-Week Community Bible Study.
 This study is for men and women, both church members, their guests, and anyone who would like to participate in a Bible study.

-Beginning January 9th, we started our next series in our study of the Scriptures, a 7-week study on the Book of Esther.
+Beginning March 14th, we embark on our next study of the Scriptures with the Book of Mark.

 Author: Although the Gospel of Mark does not name its author, it is the unanimous testimony of early church fathers that Mark was the author.
 He was an associate of the Apostle Peter, and evidently his spiritual son (1 Peter 5:13).
 From Peter he received first-hand information of the events and teachings of the Lord, and preserved the information in written form.